mc-mc111/RTGS-Style-AI-Analyst/outputs/insights/insight_report.md

 # Automated EDA Insight Report: TG-NPDCL_consumption_detail_agriculture_AUGUST-2025.csv
-**Run Timestamp:** 2025-09-07 19:30:18
+**Run Timestamp:** 2025-09-10 09:34:21
 ---
 ## Dataset Overview
-This report analyzes a dataset of 8,082 records detailing service performance across various geographical and categorical levels.
-The data includes hierarchical location information (circle, division, subdivision, section, area), a categorical code and description (`catcode` and `catdesc`), total and billed services (`totservices` and `billedservices`),  the number of units served (`units`), and a load factor (`load`).
-This analysis will explore the relationships between these variables to understand service provision across the different geographical regions and categories.
+This report analyzes a dataset of 8,082 records detailing service delivery across various geographical and categorical divisions.
+The data includes hierarchical location information (circle, division, subdivision, section, area), a categorical code and description (`catcode`, `catdesc`), and service metrics such as total services provided (`totservices`), billed services (`billedservices`), number of units (`units`), and a load metric (`load`).
+The analysis will explore the relationships between these variables to understand service delivery patterns and performance across different geographical and categorical segments.

 ---
 ## Key Findings & Visualizations